scalar-labs/scalardb/docs/configurations.md

 Unlike other JDBC databases, [SQLite3 does not fully support concurrent access](https://www.sqlite.org/lang_transaction.html).
 To avoid frequent errors caused internally by [`SQLITE_BUSY`](https://www.sqlite.org/rescode.html#busy), we recommend setting a [`busy_timeout`](https://www.sqlite.org/c3ref/busy_timeout.html) parameter.

+### ScalarDB Cluster

+ScalarDB Cluster is a clustering solution for ScalarDB.
+It consists of a set of cluster nodes, each of which provides ScalarDB functionality.
+Importantly, each cluster node is equipped with a routing mechanism that allows it to route transaction requests to the appropriate cluster node within the cluster.

+ScalarDB Cluster is available only to users with a commercial license and permission.
+To get a license and permission, please [contact us](https://scalar-labs.com/contact_us/).

 ## ScalarDB Server configurations